 The cause of ulcerative colitis is not yet known.
 What is known is that it is an autoimmune disease.
 The immune system attacks the body’s own cells.
 It can be hereditary, however, bacteria in the gut, stress and nutrition can also influence the onset and progression of ulcerative colitis.

 Ulcerative colitis is characterized by different symptoms; often several symptoms occur simultaneously.
 The way in which the intestinal symptoms develop varies from person to person.
 Below are the most common complaints and symptoms that are typically experienced with ulcerative colitis.

-- Diarrhoea (with blood and mucus)
+- Diarrhea (with blood and mucus)

 - Difficulty holding the stool

 - Abdominal pain

 - A bloated feeling

 In some cases there are also symptoms that occur outside the colon.
 These include inflamed joints and inflammation of the eyes, skin and liver.
 The course of the disease varies from person to person; some people always have symptoms while others do not notice anything for years.
 Such a quiet period we call ‘remission’.
 When the symptoms suddenly get worse, we call this an ‘outbreak’.
 In this case, many new inflammations develop in a short period of time.

 Ulcerative colitis can be diagnosed by blood tests, stool tests, or colonoscopy; however, in most cases, it is diagnosed by an endoscopy.